Bellingen Muse_alternate inc. tagline_colour

 Ensemble Offspring performers at Bellingen Muse 2025 are shown below.

-A founding member of Ensemble Offspring, Claire Edwardes OAM has directed the group since 2006, initially as co-Artistic Director with Damien Ricketson and since 2015 as sole Artistic Director.
+A founding member of Ensemble Offspring, Claire has directed the group since 2006, initially as co-Artistic Director with Damien Ricketson and since 2015 as sole Artistic Director.

 She was recently described as a “unique treasure of Australia’s musical community” by Limelight and as “an invigorating musical life force” by The Age.